-President Trump has said that he is considering pardoning the late boxer, Jack Johnson.
+President Trump has posthumously pardoned the late boxer, Jack Johnson.

-The president said on social media that he is considering a full presidential pardon after speaking to Sylvester Stallone, a supporter of Trump’s and an actor who starred in the "Rocky" movies.
+The president said on social media last month that he was considering a full presidential pardon after speaking to Sylvester Stallone, a Trump supporter and actor who starred in the "Rocky" movies.

-“His trials and tribulations were great, his life complex and controversial,” Trump said in a tweet about Johnson.
+“His trials and tribulations were great, his life complex and controversial,” Trump said in a tweet.
 “Others have looked at this over the years, most thought it would be done, but yes, I am considering a full pardon!”

 Read on for a look at Jack Johnson’s legacy and how Trump, particularly, might be connected to his case.